arpitbbhayani/arpitbbhayani.github.io/_posts/blog/2017-05-08-beware-of-which-indian-celebrity-do-you-look-like.markdown

 Initially I was not inclined to try this and for me all such things are mumbo jumbo.
 But then as this ritual was growing and was getting accepted at a huge pace, I thought, "Why Not?"; and I gave it a shot.

-When I clicked on the link I was redirected to the page full of advertisments; and then I clicked the link that asked me to "Login via Facebook".
+When I clicked on the link I was redirected to the page full of advertisements; and then I clicked the link that asked me to "Login via Facebook".
 It redirected me to an "OAuth Dialog" and asked me for some permission.
 The set of permissions it asked me were insane.

 <img class="ui centered medium image" src='/static/images/indian-celebrity/oauth-dialog.jpg' />